openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 If the underlying browser or operating system restricts application support for HTTPS URL handling to an authoritative list, the list would be administered under the trust framework to reflect certified and/or audited implementations.
 Note: clarify why authoritative list is relevant Operating systems also typically have a functionality by which native applications and websites can register a preference that one or more apps be called when a URI underneath a scheme that the platform or browser allows.
 For custom URI scheme, there is typically no platform or other controls limiting the ability of applications to register such schemes.
 If no available application supports the custom URI scheme, the platform or browser will typically generate a modal error and present it to the End-User.

 ```

 ## Relying Party Registration {#rp-resolution}

-When Self-Issed OP request is not signed, all registration parameters **MUST** be passed using registration parameter defiend in (#rp-registration-parameter), and `client_id` **MUST** equal `redirect_uri`.
+When Self-Issed OP request is not signed, all registration parameters **MUST** be passed using registration parameter defined in (#rp-registration-parameter), or using out-of-band mechanism.
+In this case, `client_id` **MUST** equal `redirect_uri`.

 When Self-Issued OP request is signed, the public key to verify the signature **MUST** be obtained by resolving Relying Party's `client_id`.
 Depending on the Relying Party Metadata Resolution Method used, the rest of the RP Registration metadata **SHOULD** be included either in the `registration` parameter inside the Self-Issued OP request, or in the Entity Statement as defined in OpenID Federation 1.0 Automatic Registration.
+In this case, `client_id` would not equal `redirect_uri`.

 `registration` parameters **MUST NOT** include `redirect_uris` to prevent attackers from inserting malicious Redirection URI.
 If `registration` parameter includes `redirect_uris`, Self-Issued OP **MUST** ignore it and only use `redirect_uri` directly supplied in the Self-Issued OP request.

-Note that in Self-Issued OP flow no registration response is returned.
+Note that in Self-Issued OP flow, NO registration response is returned.
 A successful authentication response implicitly indicates that the registration parameters were accepted.

 ### Relying Party Registration Parameter {#rp-registration-parameter}